We all like to make home improvements, and Cantamar encourages residents

 - Additions to the rear of a home — Additions to the rear of a home shall only be permitted with the prior written approval of the Architectural Control Committee and/or Board of Directors.
 Additions may be approved by the Committee and/or Board only using the same materials as the main structure of the home.
 Only the same textured and painted stucco finish, roof pitch and design and same roof tiles may be utilized.
 Additions shall not exceed the drainage/percolation requirements of Miami Dade County nor the Town of Cutler Bay.
 Additions shall not extend into any easements and shall not extend beyond any side wall of a home.
 All such additions must obtain the Building permits from the Town of Cutler Bay and/or Miami Dade County.

 The approved house paint colors are available at Sherwin Williams.
-View the colors below or at sherwinwilliams.com.
+View the colors at sherwinwilliams.com.

 Totally Tan SW6115